Forever Young, Not

 With the lights out, it's less dangerous Here we are now, entertain us I feel stupid and contagious Here we are now, entertain us

 They say we baby-boomers try to maintain our youth, or the appearance thereof, too long.
-Lord knows, I've met some people well into their 50's or 60's who act like they are still in their teens.
-You know, bullet-proof and invisible, as we say.
+Lord knows, I've met some people well into their 60s or 70s who act like they are still in their teens.
+You know, bullet-proof and invisible, as we used to say.

 And I've had no problem keeping the feeling that my best days are yet to come and that I am young enough to do what I've always done when it comes to diving and biking and boating and hunting and, well you get the message.
 I've never felt the "aging" as I've matured.
 Our generation didn't have to immediately assume the mantle of responsibility as our parents did and we've grown older but not necessarily up over the years.